ch0m5/ch0m5/README.md

 ⚡ **Fun Fact**: GATE comes from Garrigó-Approved Template Engine (Garrigó being our teacher at the time), as a joke for how our engine was going to be worthy of his expectations, and seeing how he selected it as the overall best of the class, it actually was! 😂

 📫 You can check out my portfolio and resume at my [website](https://www.carleshoms.com/).
-Additionally, you can reach me through my email <choms99@gmail.com> if you need anything!
+You can reach me through my email as well, <choms99@gmail.com>, if you need anything!